StackVista/stackstate-docs/configure/telemetry/baseline-functions.md

 # Baseline functions (Deprecated)

 {% hint style="info" %}
-Baseline anomaly detection is **Deprecated** and will be removed in 4.4 release.
-Please use [Autonomous Anomaly Detector)](../../stackpacks/add-ons/aad.md).
+Baseline anomaly detection is **Deprecated** and will be removed in the StackState v4.4 release.
+Please use the [Autonomous Anomaly Detector)](../../stackpacks/add-ons/aad.md).
 {% endhint %}

 ## Overview